paulnicholsen27/octaveScheduler/python_for_newbies/outline.md

 		- CHALLENGE:  Capitalize arguments correctly

 	- scope

-Logic
+## Logic

-Not
+Review
 	- review truthy/ falsy

-And / or
+	- Not/ And / or
 		Truth tables
-	parenthesis for grouping

 If / else
+	- if
-	- if / else
+	- if
 		- else is not required
 	- indentation matters
 	- elif